hypertelia/hypertelia.github.io/_posts/2022-06-16-riders-lens.md

 summary: A selection of photos to accompany my application for the Bikepacking.com Rider's Lens Grant
 ---

-> **click | klɪk |**
-> noun
-> 1. _Slang_ a kilometer: **he'd only ridden 40 clicks that morning**
-> 2. a short, sharp sound: **delayed by the repeated click of a camera shutter**

-> **focus | ˈfəʊkəs |**
-> noun
-> 1. the state or quality of having or producing clear visual definition: **hoping the photographs were in focus**
-> 2. an act of concentrating interest or activity on something: **with the focus now being on reaching home before dark**

 The bicycle is the perfect vehicle on which to travel at a speed fast enough to cover a fair distance yet slow enough to fully take in the environment through which you are moving.
-The photograph is the perfect medium to record adventures undertaken by bike and _any_ ride, tiny or epic can provide myriad opportunities to document a sense of place.
+The photograph is the perfect medium to record adventures undertaken by bike and _any_ ride, tiny or epic, can provide myriad opportunities to document a sense of place.

-Striking a balance between 'clicks' and 'clicks' and 'focus' and 'focus' can be a challenge …

-> **focus | ˈfəʊkəs |**
-> verb
-> 1. (focus on) [with object] concentrate: **So what should I focus on?**

-I'm hoping to be successful in my application and be able to take advantage of the storytelling mentorship workshop so as to develop a cohesive voice for projects within my portfolio.
+I'm hoping to be successful in my application and be able to take advantage of the storytelling mentorship workshop so as to work on developing a cohesive voice for projects within my portfolio.

 Below are a fairly ad hoc selection of photographs from a variety of cycling adventures I've experienced, both local and further afield.